roeezolantz/upstay-exercise-medium/README.md

 3. Activate the `select box change currency`: on every change all the reservation prices should be converted to the new selected currency (all reservations are in USD).
 Use your previously created currencies route to populate the ComboBox and make the conversion by their actual current values from your chosen external API.

-4. Subscribe your socket.io client to the corresponding event your chose in the server שמג listen to new reservation events.
+4. Subscribe your socket.io client to the corresponding event your chose in the server and listen to new reservation events.
 Add any new reservations to the live feed.

 ## Notes

 1. To make your (and our :)) life easier, we already made a pretty solid code infrastructure for the Server and the Client.
 Before your begin coding, please take 10-15 minutes to evaluate the existing implementation and make sure you understand the project structure and design architecture.
    If you have any questions before you start you can [reach out to us](mailto:adiel@upstay.tech) any time!

 2. Some of the libraries used in the project are not opinionative, please use them: